codersmiti/DollarBot/README.md

   User can see the budget value for the total expense and/or for each of the existing categories in the /display function
 - Better visualization:
   Added pie charts, bar graphs with and without budget lines for the user to have a look at the spending history in a better manner
-  Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history
+  Added bar graph and line charts to even compare the monthly expenditures and daily expenditures Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history
+- Owings:
+  Added the feature where the user can see how much is he owed/owes to another user
 - Delete particular expenses.
 - Set a daily reminder to track your expenses for either the current day or the current month.
 - Menu button to improve the UI.